-Major League Baseball's Terrible Teams and Pathetic PlayersBlack Squirrel Books™, New Releases, Sports
+Major League Baseball's Terrible Teams and Pathetic PlayersBlack Squirrel Books™, Sports

 A satiric look at the jeer-ful side of our national pastime

 There are countless volumes celebrating the best teams in professional baseball.
 Unfortunately, winning represents only one side of the game.
 For every champion’s record-setting season, there has been an equally memorable story of defeat.
 These teams and their shameful contributions to America’s national pastime have been a neglected topic in the annals of baseball history.
 Until now.